snoyberg/posa-chapter/warp.md

 According to our throughput benchmark,
 `mighty` provides performance on a par with `nginx`.
 This article will explain
-the architecture of Warp and how we improved its performance.
+the architecture of Warp and how we achieved its performance.
 Warp can run on many platforms, including Linux, BSD variants, MacOS, and Windows.
 To simplify our explanation, however, we will only talk about Linux